DC 8521Neurological Conditions38 CFR Part 4, DC 8521

 A 0% rating requires: Neuritis or neuralgia of the external popliteal nerve without objective findings; mild, intermittent symptoms not affecting function..
 A 40% rating requires: Complete; foot drop and slight droop of first phalanges of all toes, cannot dorsiflex the foot, extension (dorsal flexion) of proximal phalanges of toes lost; abduction of foot lost, adduction weakened; anesthesia covers entire dorsum of foot and toes.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Paralysis of External Popliteal (Common Peroneal) Nerve qualify for TDIU (Total Disability Individual Unemployability)?
+Can Paralysis of External Popliteal (Common Peroneal) Nerve qualify for TDIU?

-What evidence do I need to establish service connection for Paralysis of External Popliteal (Common Peroneal) Nerve?
+What evidence supports a higher rating for Paralysis of External Popliteal (Common Peroneal) Nerve?

-What is the C&P exam like for Paralysis of External Popliteal (Common Peroneal) Nerve?
+What happens at the C&P exam for Paralysis of External Popliteal (Common Peroneal) Nerve?

 Get a Personalized Rating Analysis